TheNetworkGuy/netbox-zabbix-sync/README.md

 ## Permissions

-### Netbox
+### NetBox

-Make sure that the Netbox user has proper permissions for device read and modify (modify to set the Zabbix HostID custom field) operations.
+Make sure that the NetBox user has proper permissions for device read and modify (modify to set the Zabbix HostID custom field) operations.
 The user should also have read-only access to the device types.